MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-kubernetes/mobilefirst-appcenter-using-kubernetes/index.md

 -->
 <!--**Note:** When applying fixes for {{ site.data.keys.mf_app_center }} the folders are `mfp-appcenter-libertyapp/usr` and `mfp-appcenter/usr`.-->

-## Removing the Container from Bluemix
+## Removing the Container from IBM Cloud
-{: #removing-the-container-from-bluemix }
+{: #removing-the-container-from-ibmcloud }
-When you remove a container from Bluemix, you must also remove the image name from the registry.
+When you remove a container from IBM Cloud, you must also remove the image name from the registry.
-Run the following commands to remove a container from Bluemix:
+Run the following commands to remove a container from IBM Cloud:

 1. `cf ic ps` (Lists the containers currently running)
 2. `cf ic stop container_id` (Stops the container)
 3. `cf ic rm container_id` (Removes the container)

-Run the following cf ic commands to remove an image name from the Bluemix registry:
+Run the following cf ic commands to remove an image name from the IBM Cloud registry:

 1. `cf ic images` (Lists the images in the registry)
 2. `cf ic rmi image_id` (Removes the image from the registry)

-## Removing the Kubernetes deployments from Bluemix
+## Removing the Kubernetes deployments from IBM Cloud
 {: #removing-kube-deployments}

-Run the following commands to remove your deployed instances from  Bluemix Kubernetes cluster:
+Run the following commands to remove your deployed instances from  IBM Cloud Kubernetes cluster:

 `kubectl delete -f mfp-deployment-appcenter.yaml` ( Removes all the kubernetes types defined in the yaml )

-Run the following commands to remove image name from the Bluemix registry:
+Run the following commands to remove image name from the IBM Cloud registry:
 ```bash
 bx cr image-list (Lists the images in the registry)
 bx cr image-rm image-name (Removes the image from the registry)
 ```

-## Removing the database service configuration from Bluemix
+## Removing the database service configuration from IBM Cloud
-{: #removing-the-database-service-configuration-from-bluemix }
+{: #removing-the-database-service-configuration-from-ibmcloud }
 If you ran the **prepareappcenterdbs.sh** script during the configuration of the {{ site.data.keys.mf_app_center }} image, the configurations and database tables required for {{ site.data.keys.mf_app_center }} are created.
 This script also creates the database schema for the container.

-To remove the database service configuration from Bluemix, perform the following procedure using Bluemix dashboard.
+To remove the database service configuration from IBM Cloud, perform the following procedure using IBM Cloud dashboard.

-1. From the Bluemix dashboard, select the DB2 on cloud service you have used.
+1. From the IBM Cloud dashboard, select the DB2 on cloud service you have used.
 Choose the DB2 service name that you had provided as parameter while running the **prepareappcenterdbs.sh** script.
 2. Launch the DB2 console to work with the schemas and database objects of the selected DB2 service instance.
 3. Select the schemas related to IBM {{ site.data.keys.mf_server }} configuration.
 The schema names are ones that you have provided as parameters while running the **prepareappcenterdbs.sh** script.
 4. Delete each of the schema after carefully inspecting the schema names and the objects under them.
-The database configurations are removed from Bluemix.
+The database configurations are removed from IBM Cloud.